Lycurgus1/NodeJSAppPipeline/README.md

 - do a test commit to test

 ## Continuous deployment set-up
-**enables auto tested code to go to another server and
+**enables auto tested code to go to another server and be deployed**
+- in this case the website being displayed

 **follow readme linked on trello**
 - in downlaods folder